jefflinwood/ObjectiveCVideoQuickStart/README.md

 # Twilio Video Quick Start for Objective-C

+## Get up and Running

+1) Create a Twilio Account if you don't already have one
+2) Download this project and run `pod install` to install the Twilio frameworks
+3) Get an access token [Generate an Access Token](https://www.twilio.com/user/account/video/dev-tools/testing-tools)
+4) Paste the access token into ConversationsViewController.m
+5) Run your app (preferably on an iOS device, but could be on the Simulator)
+6) Start up a video chat from the above web page!

 ## What is this project?

 This quick start will help you get video chat integrated directly into your iOS applications using Twilio's Video SDK.
 This quick start is for Objective-C developers - if your app uses Swift, or if you are new to iOS, check out the Twilio Video Quick Start for Swift.